Fully vaccinated travellers with one of the below visas (or listed here) can now travel to Australia without needing to apply for a travel exemption.

 A Working Holiday Maker (WHM) visa is a temporary visa allowing young adults a working holiday in Australia for a stay of up to 12 months from the date of first entry to Australia, regardless of whether or not you spend the whole time in Australia.
+The Working Holiday Visa is available to the following countries and agegroups:

-Age 18-30: Belgium | Republic of Cyprus | Denmark | Estonia | Finland | Germany | Italy | Japan | Republic of Korea | Malta | Netherlands | Norway | Sweden | The United Kingdom of Great Britain and Northern Ireland | Taiwan (other than an official or diplomatic passport) | Hong Kong Special Administrative Region of the People’s Republic of China (including British National Overseas passport holders)
+Belgium | Republic of Cyprus | Estonia | Finland | Germany | Japan | Republic of Korea | Malta | Netherlands | Norway | Sweden | Taiwan (other than an official or diplomatic passport) | Hong Kong Special Administrative Region of the People’s Republic of China (including British National Overseas passport holders)

-Age 18-35: Canada | France | Republic of Ireland | Denmark* | Italy* (*as of 1 July 2022)
+Canada | Denmark | France | Republic of Ireland | Italy | The United Kingdom of Great Britain and Northern Ireland*

 For full details of the Australian Working Holiday Visa (Subclass 417), including eligibility criteria, please visit The Department of Home Affairs Australian Working Holiday Visa (Subclass 417) page.

 An Australian Work and Holiday Visa is available for tertiary-educated people from 26 participating countries (now includes Switzerland).
 The visa provides similar opportunities to the WHM visa scheme but has additional criteria such as specific education requirements and a functional level of english language.
+The Work and Holiday Visa is available to people between the age of 18-30 only.

-Participating Countries: Argentina | Austria | Chile | China, People’s Republic of | Czech Republic | Ecuador | Greece | Hungary | Indonesia | Israel | Luxembourg | Malaysia | Peru | Poland | Portugal | San Marino | Singapore | Slovak Republic | Slovenia | Spain | Thailand | Turkey | Uruguay | United States of America | Vietnam | Switzerland | Brazil* | Mongolia* (*as of 1 July 2022)
+Argentina | Austria | Brazil | Chile | China, People’s Republic of | Czech Republic | Ecuador | Greece | Hungary | Indonesia | Israel | Luxembourg | Malaysia | Mongolia | Papua New Guinea (PNG) | Peru | Poland | Portugal | San Marino | Singapore | Slovak Republic | Slovenia | Spain | Switzerland | Thailand | Türkiye | Uruguay | United States of America | Vietnam

 To learn about the requirements for the Australian Work and Holiday Visa (Subclass 462) please visit The Department of Home Affairs Australian Work and Holiday Visa (Subclass 462) page.